ilmari-h/envie/apps/cli/README.md

 Access tokens inherit the user's organization role, but environment access must be explicitly granted.

 ##### TODO
+- [x] Testing auth with access tokens
+- [ ] When ever user updates environment, make sure to sign the payload and on server validate that signed by the correct keypair!
-- `envie shell <environment-path>` - Start a new shell with the given environment.
+- [ ] `envie shell <environment-path>` - Start a new shell with the given environment.
 This is the recommended way to inject your environment into a program runtime.
-- CLI auth with access token env variable
+- [ ] CLI auth with access token env variable
-- Make sure env access expiry works alright
+- [ ] Make sure env access expiry works alright
-- Testing auth with access tokens

-#### Security TODOS:
-- Add signatures and validate them
-  - Both server and client check that the user who uploaded content also signed it